sebastianraymasonschool/02182-MAvis-Code-Handout/README.md

 - 'decentralised' - A planning agent using DECENTRALISED-AGENTS.
 Select by adding "-decentralised" to the command line.
 - 'helper' - A planning agent using the helper agent algorithm.
 Select by adding "-helper" to the command line.
 - 'non_deterministic' - A planning agent using AND-OR-GRAPH-SEACH with a broken executor.
 Select by adding "-nondeterministic" to the command line.
+- 'robot' - A planning agent using the robot agent that controls the physical robots.
+Select by adding "-robot <'IP'>" to the command line.

 ## Debugging